By Maren Madalyn, contributing writer

 But this was much easier said than done.

 My Special Education classroom felt like a microcosm of the equity issues in education that I had studied in college.
 Each student came to our school community from a different cultural and ethnic background.
 Each of our families faced challenges with adverse childhood experiences and trauma.
-And though my students represented a similar socioeconomic status that earned them complimentary mental health support from the district, even that level of access to resources varied from home to home.
+And though my students represented a similar socioeconomic status that earned them complimentary SEL and mental health support from the district, even that level of access to resources varied from home to home.
 My students’ academic, social, and emotional needs could not be more different.

 I knew how crucial it was to ensure every child in my classroom, from every race and ethnic background, had an equal opportunity to thrive.
 I recognized that non-English speaking students could succeed as well as native English speakers, and that students with disabilities had just as much potential to thrive as their able-bodied peers.
 And I had studied all the different ways in which educators navigated barriers to equity, explored equity examples in education that were successful, the way policies could be restructured to close major equity gaps.